mrmarganski/mkdoc/docs/competition/packing.md

 **Before submitting for review, ensure you have:**

-- [ ] Verified that every tool in your subteam's jurisdiction is returned to its proper home in the travel cart.
+- [ ] Verified that every tool in your subteam's jurisdiction is returned to its proper home in the Milwaukee Packouts.
 - [ ] Counted and logged the battery health for all travel batteries.
 - [ ] Checked that the Red and Blue bumpers are loaded alongside the robot cart.
 - [ ] Signed off on the physical paper manifest with the Pit Boss.